MathMist: A Parallel Multilingual Benchmark Dataset for Mathematical Problem Solving and Reasoning: Introduction

-To address these limitations, we introduce \textbf{\dataname}, a parallel multilingual benchmark designed to evaluate LLMs’ mathematical problem solving and reasoning across a diverse set of languages and settings. {\dataname} provides a controlled platform to assess how models handle linguistic variation, code-switching, and reasoning perturbations within equivalent mathematical contexts.
-The dataset encompasses over 21K mathematical artifacts spanning seven languages, Bangla, English, French, Finnish, Turkish, Lithuanian, and Kazakh, representing a balanced coverage of high-, medium-, and low-resource languages from distinct linguistic families.
+To address these limitations, we introduce \textbf{\dataname}, a parallel multilingual benchmark designed to evaluate LLMs’ mathematical problem solving and reasoning across a diverse set of languages and task settings. {\dataname} provides a controlled platform to assess how models handle linguistic variation, code-switching, and reasoning perturbations within equivalent mathematical contexts.
+The dataset encompasses $\approx$30K mathematical artifacts spanning thirteen languages—English, Arabic, Bangla, French, Swahili, Persian, Turkish, Hausa, Gujarati, Amharic, Kazakh, Finnish, and Lithuanian.
+This selection covers a wide range of high-, medium-, and low-resource languages from various linguistic families, collectively reaching around 3.15 billion speakers (see Appendix \ref{appendix:language_stat}).
 Our key contributions are as follows: